usngo/products/ads-api/README.md

 The command `gsed` is the GNU version of `sed` (to work on a MAC machine), install via homebrew with:

     brew install gnu-sed

+Below is a tentative to-do list:

+- [x] Add an `if` statement at the beginning testing whether 3 input arguments are given
+- [ ] Test script on MAC and Linux machines.
+Make it agnostic?
+- [ ] Check whether all command-line tools are in the $PATH